-Category III CPT Codes
+CPT Codes

-The American Medical Association (AMA) has released several Category III CPT codes to describe CAR-T services and, pursuant to AMA CPT coding guidance, these are the most specific CPT codes to report CAR-T services.
-The AMA CPT book states, "the most specific code should be reported when available, rather than using codes that approximate the service and if a specific code is not available then an unlisted code should be reported."9
+The American Medical Association (AMA) has released CPT codes to describe CAR-T services and, pursuant to AMA CPT coding guidance, these are the most specific CPT codes to report CAR-T services.
+The AMA CPT book states, "the most specific code should be reported when available, rather than using codes that approximate the service and if a specific code is not available then an unlisted code should be reported."